astropy/astropy/docs/io/ascii/read.rst

   This can be ``True`` or ``False``, and also be a ``dict`` with options.
   (see :ref:`fast_ascii_io`)

-**Reader** : Reader class (*deprecated* in favor of ``format``) This specifies the top-level format of the ASCII table; for example, if it is a basic character delimited table, fixed format table, or a CDS-compatible table, etc. The value of this parameter must be a Reader class.
-For basic usage this means one of the built-in :ref:`extension_reader_classes`.

 Specifying Header and Data Location
 ===================================